pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* render - if treeshaking and `shouldInclude` is false, remove the code
+* render - if treeshaking and `included` is false, remove the code. otherwise, render it
-* run - set `setInclude` to true

 ### Class